StatCan/time-series-library/README.md

 ]
 ```

-<a name="Vector.convertToFrequenct"></a>
+<a name="Vector.convertToFrequency"></a>
 ### convertToFrequency(mode, converter)

 Converts the frequency of a vector to a user defined frequency.

 The parameter **mode** is optional and can be one of the following strings:
-- `"last"`: Takes the last reference period of each tetra-annum (Default).
+- `"last"`: Takes the last reference period of each user defined frequency
+(Default).
-- `"sum"`: Takes the sum of each tetra-annum.
+- `"sum"`: Takes the sum of each user defined frequency.
-- `"average"`: Takes the average of each tetra-annum.
+- `"average"`: Takes the average of each user defined frequency.
-- `"max"`: Takes the maximum value of each tetra-annum.
+- `"max"`: Takes the maximum value of each user defined frequency.
-- `"min"`: Takes the minimum value of each tetra-annum.
+- `"min"`: Takes the minimum value of each user defined frequency.

 The parameter **conveter** is a function with date parameters **curr** and
 **last** and a `Boolean` return value.
 This function should return true when